Who Is Chris Cuomo?

-After receiving his law degree from Fordham University in 1995, and went on to a lucrative career as a Wall Street lawyer.
-The dashing, young, Italian-American son of the former governor became one of the most sought-after bachelors in New York.
+After receiving his law degree from Fordham University in 1995, Chris Cuomo went on to a lucrative career as a Wall Street lawyer, while becoming one of the most sought-after bachelors in New York.
 In 1997, People magazine included him on its "Most Beautiful People" list.
 W magazine then named him "New York's most eligible bachelor" after John F. Kennedy Jr. (who later advised Cuomo, "Don't worry, they'll always consider you to be the poor man's me, anyway.")

 Despite the perks of his high-flying life, Cuomo found the law unsatisfying, and decided to pursue work in journalism.
 Using his well-known name to his advantage, he was able to land a temporary gig on the CNBC show Equal Time in 1997.
 He then worked as Geraldo Rivera's co-host before securing a job as a reporter on the program Fox Files.

-Inside the Cuomo family, Chris Cuomo's new choice of profession was greeted with some skepticism.
+Inside the family, Cuomo's new choice of profession was greeted with some skepticism.
 To his father, journalism was a lesser form of public service.
-"My pop didn't want me to go into journalism," Chris Cuomo recalled.
+"My pop didn't want me to go into journalism," Cuomo recalled.
 "He used to say, 'Why do you just cover these things?
 Why don't you go out and do them?'"
 His brother Andrew was also skeptical, counseling his brother, "You got to decide what's more important: your personal celebrity or what you're able to do for other people."